Can you get sick from the flu shot

 - Swelling/redness around the injection site

-Some studies have also found a potential small link between the flu vaccine and Guillain-Barre syndrome (GBS).
+Some studies have found a potential small link between the flu vaccine and Guillain-Barre syndrome (GBS).
 This is a rare disorder where the body’s immune system attacks the nerves of the body, leading to paralysis in some severe cases.

 - Body aches